jmartinez-silabs/custom-rpi-ubuntu-img/README.md

 - Mount preinstalled ubuntu for raspi
 - Execute custom scripts/commands
 - Unmount the preinstalled ubuntu for raspi
-- Package a new ubuntu image file and xz it
+- Package a new ubuntu image file and z it

 The final `.zip` file will be in `build/`